openenergymonitor/learn/view/pv-diversion/background/overload-protection-of-mains-electrical-circuits.md

 <br>
 <div class="warning">

-<p>This page covers only the very basic principles of circuit protection and the choice of fuse or circuit breaker in the context of a mains sub-circuit.<strong>If you are thinking of modifying or extending an installation, then unless you are qualified, you should seek advice from a competent person</strong>.
+<p>This page covers only the very basic principles of circuit protection and the choice of fuse or circuit breaker in the context of a mains sub-circuit.<br><strong>If you are thinking of modifying or extending an installation, then unless you are qualified, you should seek advice from a competent person</strong>.
 You may need official approval for any work carried out on a fixed installation.</p>

 </div>